 A company buyback of shares is a popular route for shareholder exits.
 In many cases the payment on the buy back will qualify for capital treatment and taxed at lower rates of tax than dividends.
-Our job is to handle the transaction to put you in the best position commercially and from a tax perspective.
-We support both companies and shareholders considering a share buyback.

 We are always happy to discuss your situation and provide a scope and fee estimate.
 Please do give us a call.